More about International Peace Teams....

 A commitment to nonviolence

-Willingness and ability to work in a team
+Willingness and ability to work on a team

-Willingness and ability to commit to the intensive training process
+Willingness to commit to the intensive training process

 Willingness to engage in self-reflection